AdobeDocs/experience-manager-65.en/help/assets/video.md

 **To publish videos to your YouTube channel:**

-1. In AEM, navigate to a video asset that you want to publish to your YouTube channel.
+1. In Experience Manager, navigate to a video asset that you want to publish to your YouTube channel.
 1. Select the video asset (the adaptive video set).
 1. On the toolbar, click **[!UICONTROL Properties]**.
 1. In the Basic tab, under the Metadata heading, click **[!UICONTROL Open Selection Dialog]** to the right of the Tags field.